 Besides some of the most preferred blue flag beaches within the destination, Lara is one of the top choices.
 There is an aquarium in the city center.
 For adventure lovers, Koprulu Canyon National Park is the best beat in the country for rafting.

 10. Splash Away at the Natural Hot Pools of Pamukkale

-The only handicap of the site is, during the peak season, it might get invaded by tour buses.
+The only handicap of the site is that it might get invaded by tour buses during the peak season.
 Yet, you can still explore the historical site of Hierapolis and splash away at the natural hot pools with relish by planning the day wisely to avoid any crowds.

 11. Have a Dream Trip on a Private Yacht

 If all-inclusive or kids club is not your style, then let’s splurge the luxury!
 Chartering a private traditional gulet yacht is one of the best ideas for large family vacations.
 Embarked at one of the ports of Bodrum, Marmaris, Fethiye, or Antalya, you will set the sails off for one of your best family moments.
 A highly experienced crew will take care of the cooking, arranging water sports and visits relying on your preferences, and why not let the kids catch some fish and enjoy a barbeque night together?